 - Blood Flow Restriction Level 1: Smart Tools

 - My teams: Syracuse Basketball

 - Favorite music to listen to at work: 90s pop radio

 - Best way to stay active: Running, strength training at the gym, volleyball when I have time

 What I Like:

-- About working at FLPT: I appreciate the teamwork and motivation of the staff, and the energetic & fun environment that makes going to work enjoyable.
+- About working at FLPT: I LOVE the teamwork and motivation of the staff, and the energetic & fun environment that makes going to work enjoyable!